Inclusion and diversity at Nucleus

 We believe transparency is the friend of progress.
 Data is really important to us.
 We want to share it and publish it, and we have asked all of our people to share their data as long as they feel comfortable.

 We recognise that while we have a good gender balance across our team, we have work to do to grow the number of women in leadership roles.
-As at 31 December 18% of our senior leadership positions are held by women but we are focused on changing this.
-We recently joined the Women in Finance Charter and the Tech Talent Charter, meaning we will be holding ourselves accountable by setting targets and timescales for change.
+As at 1 December 2020, we have 32% of women in senior leadership roles - up from 18% in the prior year.
+We're part of the Women in Finance Charter and the Tech Talent Charter, meaning we hold ourselves accountable by setting targets and timescales for change.

 We strongly believe you don’t need to give birth to someone to work flexibly.
 Around 1 in 4 of us work flexibly in a set way and a whole bunch of others in a more informal way, it’s something we actively encourage.
 Either way, we want to support our people in finding the work/life integration that works best in helping all of us live a healthy, fulfilling life.